 Where carefully planned to avoid damage to underlying archaeological deposits, managed paths can have a positive benefit on the long term management of a scheduled monument.
 Some elements of access works may require SMC, where the works cross a scheduled area.
-The Improving public access option (IPA) and associated capital items will be suitable for most scheduled monuments.
-However, the IPA option is not available in the 2024 AECS application round.
+The Improved public access option and associated capital items will be suitable for most scheduled monuments.